 Kitchen

-12 Small Kitchen Remodel Ideas That Maximize Space & Style
+12 Small Kitchen Remodel Ideas to Save Space

 Small Kitchen Remodel: Your kitchen’s the size of a closet, and you’re pretty sure your cutting board takes up half the counter space.
 Sound familiar?
 You’re not alone – millions of us are wrestling with tiny kitchens that make cooking feel like a game of Tetris.
 But here’s the thing: small doesn’t mean you’re stuck with cramped and chaotic.
 A smart remodel can transform your shoebox kitchen into a space that feels open, organized, and dare I say it, Instagram-worthy.
 Ready to make your little kitchen work harder than it ever has?
 Let’s turn that tight space into something you’ll actually love spending time in.
 1. Paint Your Cabinets White (Or Any Light Color) Small Kitchen Remodel: Dark cabinets eat up visual space like nobody’s business, making your already-small kitchen feel like a cave.
 You grab a paintbrush and some quality cabinet paint, and suddenly those heavy wood tones disappear.
 Light colors reflect natural light instead of absorbing it, which tricks your eye into thinking the room’s bigger than it actually is.
 White’s the classic choice, but soft grays, pale blues, or even mint green work magic too.
 The transformation takes a weekend and costs less than buying new cabinets – we’re talking hundreds instead of thousands.
 Your kitchen won’t physically grow, but it’ll breathe easier.
 And breathing room’s exactly what you need when you’re working in tight quarters.
 Prep work matters more than you think: You sand down the existing finish, clean every surface with degreaser, prime with a bonding primer, and then apply two thin coats of your chosen color – rushing this process guarantees you’ll hate the results in six months when the paint starts chipping.
 Hardware updates seal the deal: You swap out those dated brass pulls for sleek matte black or brushed nickel handles, and suddenly your freshly painted cabinets look like they cost ten times what you actually spent – it’s the jewelry that completes the outfit.
 READ MORE: 21 Genius Shoe Storage Ideas for Every Home 2.
 Install Open Shelving Instead Of Upper Cabinets Upper cabinets close in a small kitchen faster than anything else in the room.
 You rip down a section (or all of them if you’re feeling brave) and mount floating shelves in their place.
 Suddenly, your walls recede instead of pressing in on you.
 Open shelving forces you to edit your dish collection down to the essentials, which means less clutter automatically.
 You display your pretty bowls and favorite mugs, and they become part of your decor instead of hiding behind closed doors.
 The cost?
 A fraction of new cabinetry.
 The catch?
 You need to keep those shelves styled and tidy because everyone sees everything now.
 Strategic placement keeps it functional: You install shelves where you actually grab things daily – near the sink for glasses and everyday dishes, by the stove for oils and spices – because pretty shelves that make you walk across the kitchen seventeen times while cooking defeat the whole purpose.
 Mix it with closed storage: You keep lower cabinets for the ugly stuff like mismatched Tupperware and that waffle maker you use twice a year, creating a balance between airy openness and practical concealment that actually works in real life.
 READ MORE: 12 Valentine’s Decor Ideas That Feel Romantic 2026 3.
 Add A Rolling Kitchen Cart For Extra Counter Space Counter space vanishes the second you set down a coffee maker and a toaster.
 You wheel in a rolling kitchen cart, and boom – instant prep area that moves wherever you need it.
 These carts come with shelves or drawers underneath, giving you storage for pots, pans, or pantry overflow.
 You roll it next to the stove when you’re cooking, push it against the wall when you’re done, or even use it as a makeshift bar cart when friends come over.
 The flexibility’s unbeatable.
 You find them at big box stores, vintage shops, or IKEA for every budget imaginable.
 Butcher block tops add functionality: You choose a cart with a solid wood surface that doubles as a cutting board, eliminating the need to constantly hunt for space to chop vegetables while something’s already simmering on your four inches of available counter.
 Locking wheels prevent disasters: You make sure your cart has at least two wheels that lock in place, because watching your prep station roll away mid-chop or crash into the dishwasher while you’re carrying a hot pan isn’t the kind of excitement you signed up for.
 READ MORE: 12 Home Gym Ideas That Make Working Out Easy & Fun (2026) 4.
 Replace Solid Doors With Glass-Front Cabinets Solid cabinet doors create visual barriers that make your kitchen feel boxed in.
 You swap just a few upper cabinet doors for glass-front versions, and the whole room opens up.
 Glass lets your eye travel through the cabinets instead of stopping at a wall of wood or laminate.
 This trick works especially well on cabinets that face your main living area.
 You curate what’s visible behind the glass – pretty dishes, matching containers, or colorful cookbooks.
 The project costs less than a hundred bucks if you DIY it, or you hire someone if power tools aren’t your thing.
 Frosted glass hides imperfection: You opt for seeded, frosted, or textured glass instead of clear if your cabinet interiors look rough or your dish collection’s less than photogenic, giving you the open feeling without the pressure to organize like a magazine spread.
 Interior lighting takes it further: You stick battery-operated LED strips inside those glass-front cabinets, and suddenly they’re not just storage – they’re actual features that make your kitchen feel custom and expensive on a budget that’s decidedly neither.
 READ MORE: 20 Raised Garden Bed Ideas That’ll Transform Your Garden Space 2026 5.
 Mount A Pegboard Wall For Vertical Storage Your pots and pans hog precious cabinet space while your walls sit there doing nothing.
 You mount a pegboard on an empty wall, and suddenly you’re storing vertically like a genius.
 Pots, pans, utensils, cutting boards